 - In The Master of Disguise the Big Bad Devlin Bowman claims The Perfect Crime is this: Force-disguise a Master of Disguise as him, then push that Master of Disguise over a cliff, making everyone think he's dead.
 Or something.
 It isn't really clear on what this accomplishes.

-- Rampage the film, how to pull of the ultimate murder spree/robbery in small town hell.
+- Rampage how to pull of the ultimate murder spree/robbery in small town hell.

 - The Perfect Crime is a Spanish film about a meticulous mall employee who tries to off his Abhorrent Admirer with the perfect crime.
 He rents a bunch of crime films as research and is alarmed that one of them is mis-labeled El Crimen Ferpecto, "The Ferpect Crime."
 This was the original Spanish title of the film.

-- In Agatha Christie's The Mysterious Affair at Styles, the killer uses a very convoluted method and an obvious one for which he has an unbreakable alibi.
+- In The Mysterious Affair at Styles, the killer uses a very convoluted method and an obvious one for which he has an unbreakable alibi.
 He intended to be tried for the obvious method and produce his alibi, because the British law prevents you from being tried twice for the same murder.
-Unfortunately, he blabbed too much and Poirot saw through his ruse...
+Unfortunately, he blabbed too much and Poirot saw through his ruse.

-- Agatha Christie's And Then There Were None has one of these rare cases in which the criminal actually gets away with his/her crime in the end — he/she executes it so perfectly, in fact, that the policemen themselves can't deduce how anyone could even have got away with murdering 10 people on an island and then apparently committing suicide or vanishing into thin air.
+- And Then There Were None has one of these rare cases in which the criminal actually gets away with their crime in the end — they execute it so perfectly, in fact, that the policemen themselves can't deduce how anyone could even have got away with murdering 10 people on an island and then apparently committing suicide or vanishing into thin air.
 Fortunately for readers, the criminal was considerate enough to set a Message in a Bottle afloat detailing his/her perfect crime.

-- Most of Agatha Christie's stories involve an attempt at the perfect murder.
-However, Curtain, her last story, topped them all, as even Poirot calls the murderer the perfect murderer, as he could never be tried, couldn't even be connected to the crimes, and gets away with over 6 murders.
+- Curtain, Hercule Poirot's last novel, topped them all, as he could never be tried, couldn't even be connected to the crimes, and gets away with over 6 murders.
 In fact, the only way to stop him was to kill him.

 - Honorable mention to Death on the Nile, where the most likely suspects have medically-watertight alibis, and not faked, but real.